Are Industrial 3D Printers Worth It?

 Having a larger build volume also allows the printer to be printing more parts at once so you don’t have to be stopping and starting the machine.
 Run the machine over night to turn two days work into one.

 Achieving greater Precision often means removing human error.
-For example the laser micrometer within the Markforged X series scans the bed and commences auto leveling.
+For example the laser micrometre within the Markforged X series scans the bed and commences auto levelling.
 Eliminating potential human error on setup.

-Having a laser capable of measuring part geometry, Markforged have developed an AI software called Blacksmith.
-Blacksmith analyses the design against the scanned part and adjusts the 3D printer to produce the right part, every time.
+Having a laser capable of measuring part geometry, Markforged have developed an AI software called Blacksmith, it analyses the design against the scanned part and adjusts the 3D printer to produce the right part, every time.

 High Quality and Tested Components